 The tips and techniques outlined in this article are not comprehensive, but they offer a starting point for organizations who may not know how to approach the topic of mental health in the workplace—especially during such a challenging time.
 In addition to the strategies, assessments and coping techniques outlined above, we encourage you to share additional mental health resources with your employees, such as:

-- National Alliance on Mental Illness COVID-19 Resource and Information Guide
+- National Alliance on Mental Illness (NAMI) Resource & Directory

 - National Suicide Prevention Lifeline